quarbby/Today-I-learnt/parallelism.md

 - Session has multiple processes

 Hardware variables:
-- Length of processor pipe (i.e. number of execution stages)
+- Length of processing pipe (i.e. number of execution stages)
    - Exploit using pipelining
-- Width of processor pipe (i.e. number of simultaneous instructions, amount of data per instruction)
+- Width of processing pipe (i.e. number of simultaneous instructions, amount of data per instruction)
    - Increase number of simultaneous instructions (superscalar), or increase amount of data per instruction (vector)
-- Number of processor pipes (i.e. number of processors)
+- Number of processing pipes (i.e. number of processors)
    - Increase number of processors

 The techniques in each cell can be implemented independently of other